 Worried about fine lines, wrinkles and generally ageing skin?
 Suitable for both regular and sensitive skin, the molecules of mandelic acid fight ageing effects at every layer of the skin slowly and steadily and work to reverse the effects of ageing.

 Mandelic acid helps increase skin regeneration by dissolving the tiny cells responsible for holding dead skin and therefore, accelerates dead skin removal by creating space for new skin cells.
-As a result, an otherwise dull complexion gives way to a refreshed layer of skin.
+As a result, an otherwise dull winter complexion gives way to a refreshed layer of skin.
 The ability of mandelic acid to boost collagen strength also contributes to its anti-ageing properties by keeping the skin’s elasticity intact.
 This, in turn, gives youthful firmness to the skin and is particularly useful for treating dry winter skin.

 Mandelic acid also plays an important role in reducing melasma, a skin condition that results in dark brown or greyish pigmentation and skin discolouration.
 Its antibacterial properties inhibit sebum production preventing skin breakouts.

-These are the 5 key acids that dermatologists recommend for use in winter that won’t dry out your skin.
+These are the 5 key acids that dermatologists recommend for use in autumn and winter that won’t dry out your skin.
 However, as with any new products or ingredients introduced to your skincare routine, trialing a range of products to suit your skin’s needs and skin type is an absolute must.